Teamtailor/ttmobile-notification-service/README.md

 # ttmobile-notification-service

+This is a notification service that modifies incoming notifications.

-Adds support for communication notifications
+Currently it support communication notifications for ios.
+Adding company logo as avatar.

+It also supports e2e encryption for notifications-

 # Installation in managed Expo projects